Nancy O’Mara Ezold, Esq.

-Practice Areas: Employment Law and Litigation including sexual harassment, wrongful discharge, and employment discrimination based on age, sex, race, ethnic background, religion and disability; Negotiation of employment contracts, severance agreements and non-compete agreements; civil and commercial litigation; personal injury cases.
+Employment Law and Litigation including sexual harassment, discriminatory termination, and employment discrimination based on age, sex, race, ethnic background, religion and disability; negotiation of employment contracts, severance agreements and non-compete agreements; civil and commercial litigation; personal injury cases.

-Member: Board Member and former Chair, Women’s Law Project; Philadelphia Bar Association; National Employment Lawyers Association; National Association of Women Lawyers; Association of Trial Lawyers of America.
+Board Member and former Chair, Women’s Law Project; Philadelphia Bar Association; National Employment Lawyers Association; National Association of Women Lawyers.

 Nancy distinguished herself as the plaintiff in the ground-breaking case, Ezold vs. Wolf, Block, Schorr & Solis-Cohen, the first case brought by a woman attorney, and tried, against a law firm for sex discrimination in the denial of partnership.